BigNoobWasTaken/Tensor-Array/README.md

 ## Why this reposity named `Tensor-Array`
-I created a template struct that named `TensorArray` is a multi-dimensional array wrapper.
+We created a template struct that named `TensorArray`.
+That struct is a multi-dimensional array wrapper.

 ```C++
 #include "tensorbase.hh"